zbcjackson/swagger-mcp/README.md

 yarn test:coverage
 ```

+## Security

+Please note this server is not intended to be used in production.
+It is a simple implementation for development purposes.
+If you add authentication to your API, you should not expose the MCP server to the public internet.

 ## Authentication

 The server supports various authentication methods.
 Configure them in the `config.json` file as fallbacks when not specified in the Swagger file: